 If things get to a point where we believe travel will be highly unlikely (for example, due to travel restrictions or vaccination requirements), we will get in touch with you to offer the opportunity to transfer to a later date.

 Unless we believe travel will be highly unlikely, we will collect the balancing payment from you in the usual way.
 This does not affect your rights – if the trip is cancelled you will have a range of options and our usual Terms and Conditions will apply.

-If at this time either government restrictions are in place that make it either impossible for us to run the trip, or overly onerous on you, we will get in touch with you to cancel the trip.
+If, 3 weeks before the start of your trip, government restrictions are in place that either make it impossible for us to run the trip, or place overly onerous quarantine obligations on you, and we believe that such restrictions are likely to remain in place, we will get in touch with you to cancel the trip.
+If we believe that those restrictions could change to enable your trip to happen and we are able to hold onto our bookings in-country, we will defer the decision on whether to cancel until nearer the time, but no less than 1 week before the start of your trip.
 If your trip is cancelled, you will have various options that we have outlined below.

 2. What Greek and UK government restrictions are currently in place?

 On 10 March the Greek government announced that from 14 May, British nationals will be permitted entry to the country if they test negative for Covid immediately before travel, of if they are able to provide proof of having undergone a full Covid vaccination course.
 We are waiting for further information (time-frames, any requirement for self-isolation in Greece) about this development.